froukje/ai4foodsecurity/DockerInstructions.md

 `sudo docker image build -f Dockerfile-development -t ai-4-food-security ..`

 5. Check if the image was created correctly with `sudo docker image ls`.
 You should see an image with the repository name `ai-4-food-security` in the list (about 10 GB).
+6. For debugging the conda environment, run the container locally: `sudo docker run ai-4-food-security`

 ### Transfer the image to dockerhub